-- [1] The Borough Planning Commission. - [2] The Borough Engineer - [3] The Borough Solicitor. - [4] The Borough Zoning Officer. - [5] Any other agency, engineer or consultant designated by the Borough. - [6] The Carbon County Planning Commission - (b) If the filing is not verified, the Administrator shall complete the plan filing verification, noting all deficiencies or omissions in the filing, provide a copy of the plan filing verification to the Applicant, and return all documents to the Applicant. - (c) The plan filing verification shall only verify that the correct number of copies of all plans and documentation have been provided and shall in no way be construed to be a plan submission receipt. - (5) Official Date of the Minor Subdivision Submission.
-The official date of the Minor Subdivision Plan submission shall be determined by the Planning Commission which shall examine the filed documents to determine that all are complete and in proper form. - (a) If the filed documents are not complete or not in the proper form, the Applicant shall be notified, in writing, of the deficiencies; and, the filed documents shall be rejected until the said deficiencies are corrected and then examined again at the next regularly scheduled or special meeting after the refiling. - (b) If the filed documents are complete and acceptable, the Chairman of the Planning Commission shall execute an official submission receipt listing the date of the said meeting as the Official Date of the Minor Subdivision Plan Submission and forward said receipt to the Applicant. - (c) If the first meeting of the Planning Commission following the date of filing verification occurs more than 30 days following the date of filing verification established in accord with §196-20A(4), the 90day review period shall be measured from the 30th day following the day of said filing verification. - (d) If the application is being filed after a final order of the court remanding the application to the Borough, the 90-day review period shall be measured from the date of the meeting of the Planning Commission next following the final order of the court.
-If the first meeting of the Planning Commission occurs more than 30 days following the final order of the court, the ninety (90) day review period shall be measured from the 30th day following the final order of the court. - (6) Distribution to Other Agencies.
-The Applicant shall be responsible for providing the Plan and all required supporting documentation to the Carbon County Conservation District, PennDOT, and all other agencies. - B. Minor Subdivision Plan Review and Action.
+- (b) If the filing is not verified, the Administrator shall complete the plan filing verification, noting all deficiencies or omissions in the filing, provide a copy of the plan filing verification to the Applicant, and return all documents to the Applicant. - (c) The plan filing verification shall only verify that the correct number of copies of all plans and documentation have been provided and shall in no way be construed to be a plan submission receipt. - (5) Official Date of the Minor Subdivision Submission.
+The official date of the Minor Subdivision Plan submission shall be determined by the Planning Commission which shall examine the filed documents to determine that all are complete and in proper form. - (a) If the filed documents are not complete or not in the proper form, the Applicant shall be notified, in writing, of the deficiencies; and, the filed documents shall be rejected until the said deficiencies are corrected and then examined again at the next regularly scheduled or special meeting after the refiling. - (b) If the filed documents are complete and acceptable, the Administrator shall execute an official submission receipt listing the date of the said meeting as the Official Date of the Minor Subdivision Plan Submission and forward said receipt to the Applicant. - (c) If the first meeting of the Planning Commission following the date of filing verification occurs more than 30 days following the date of filing verification established in accord with §390-20A(4), the 90-day review period shall be measured from the 30th day following the day of said filing verification.

+- (d) If the application is being filed after a final order of the court remanding the application to the Borough, the 90-day review period shall be measured from the date of the meeting of the Planning Commission next following the final order of the court.
+If the first meeting of the Planning Commission occurs more than 30 days following the final order of the court, the 90-day review period shall be measured from the 30th day following the final order of the court. - (6) Distribution to Other Agencies.
+The Applicant shall provide the Plan, and all required supporting documentation, to the Carbon County Planning Commission, the Carbon County Conservation District, PennDOT, and all other agencies.

+B. Minor Subdivision Plan Review and Action.
-(1) Planning Commission Review and Action Period.
-The Planning Commission shall review the properly filed Minor Subdivision Plan to determine compliance with this chapter and act to reject, or recommend to the Borough Council denial, approval, or approval with conditions and modifications of such plan as provided in this §196-20B.

-(2) Borough Council Review and Action Period.
+- (1) Planning Commission Review and Action Period.
+The Planning Commission shall review the properly filed Minor Subdivision Plan to determine compliance with this chapter and act to reject, or recommend to the Borough Council denial, approval, or approval with conditions and modifications of such plan as provided in this §390-20B.
+The Planning Commission shall communicate, in writing, its recommendation to the Borough Council, the Applicant and other parties as appropriate. - (2) Borough Council Review and Action Period.
 Upon the receipt of the Planning Commission's recommendation, the Borough Council shall make its decision regarding the Minor Subdivision Plan and communicate, in writing, such decision to the Applicant within 15 days of when the decision is made.
+However, in no case shall the period for Borough review and action, including the written communication to the Applicant, exceed 90 days from the Official Date of the Minor Subdivision Plan Submission as established pursuant to §390-20A(5).